pivotal/docs-tap/scst-policy/migration.hbs.md

 fallback behaviors where images are validated against the public Sigstore Rekor and Fulcio servers by using a keyless authority flow.
-Therefore, if the deploying image is signed publicly by a third-party using the keyless authority flow, the image can be admitted as it can validate against the public Rekor and Fulcio.
-To avoid this behavior, develop and apply a ClusterImagePolicy that applies to the images being deployed in the namespace.
+Therefore, if the deploying image is signed publicly by a third-party using the keyless authority flow, the image are admitted as it can validate against the public Rekor and Fulcio.
+To avoid this behavior, develop, and apply a ClusterImagePolicy that applies to the images being deployed in the namespace.

 ## <a id="cluster-image"></a> Policy Controller ClusterImagePolicy

-The Policy Controller `ClusterImagePolicy` does not have a name requirement.
+The Policy Controller `ClusterImagePolicy` does not have a name.
 Image Policy Controller required that the `ClusterImagePolicy` be named `image-policy` and that there be only one `ClusterImagePolicy`.
 Multiple Policy Controller `ClusterImagePolicies` are applied.
 During validation, all `ClusterImagePolicy` that have an image `glob` pattern that matches the deploying image is evaluated.
 All matched `ClusterImagePolicies` must be valid.
-For a `ClusterImagePolicy` to be valid, at least one authority in the policy must successfully validate the signature of the deploying image.
+For a `ClusterImagePolicy` to be valid, at least one authority in the policy must  validate the signature of the deploying image.

 ## <a id="exclude-ns"></a> Excluding Namespaces